9 Easy Ways to Sneak in Exercise

 Finding time for fitness

-I enjoyed the event so much, I couldn't help but think about other ways to incorporate fun, easy fitness into my life.
-I know exercise is essential to maintaining my weight and improving my overall health, but with my busy schedule, it's tough to fit in fitness.
+Physical activity is essential to maintaining weight and improving overall health—but with a busy schedule, it can be tough to squeeze in exercise.
 Sometimes hitting the gym feels like an impossible task!

 Speed walk your errands

 Instead of eating lunch at my desk, I lace up my sneakers and do my daily errands on foot during my lunch break.
 I use my to-do list to map out a walking route, grab my wallet and iPod, and head outside for an hour of heart-pumping activity.

 Sometimes I need to drive to a shopping area first, but then I cruise around on foot checking items off my list.
 I love that getting my errands and workout out of the way frees up my evening for some serious relaxation!